raunkk/Notino/README.md

 # Notino
-The Notino GitHub repository is a single-page website project created by a MERN stack development course student.
+The Notino GitHub repository is a single-page website project is the first project of my MERN stack development course.
 The website is built using HTML, CSS, and Bootstrap, with a focus on design and responsiveness.

 The repository provides a comprehensive codebase for the "Notino" website, including all HTML, CSS files.
 The code is well-organized and easy to understand, making it a great resource for beginners looking to learn web development.